| Tom CalderBass, Vox Organ

 my trademark sound.
 It's really hard to tell it's actually a Rickenbacker

+bass."
 Tom prefers to play with his fingers.
 "Another

 advantage to playing flatwounds is that the strings don't chew up my fingers.